datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 Please note that the default implementation overwrites tags for the ingested entities, if you need to preserve existing tags, consider using a [transformer](../../../../metadata-ingestion/docs/transformer/dataset_transformer.md#simple-add-dataset-globaltags) with `semantics: PATCH` tags instead of `OVERWRITE`.

-## Admin Access vs Data Ingestion
+## Admin Ingestion vs. Basic Ingestion
-### Service Principal As Member In Workspace
-If you have added Service Principal as `member` in workspace then PowerBI Source would be able ingest below metadata of that particular workspace

-  - Dashboards
-  - Reports
-  - Dashboard's Tiles
-  - Report's Pages
+Power BI provides two sets of API i.e. [Basic API and Admin API](https://learn.microsoft.com/en-us/rest/api/power-bi/).

+The Basic API returns metadata of Power BI resources where Service Principal has granted access explicitly on resources whereas Admin API returns metadata of all Power BI resources irrespective of whether Service Principal has granted or doesn't granted access explicitly  on resources.

+The Admin Ingestion (explain below) is the recommended way to execute Power BI ingestion as this ingestion can extract most of the metadata.

-### Service Principal As Admin in Tenant Setting and Added as Member In Workspace
+### Admin Ingestion: Service Principal As Admin in Tenant Setting and Added as Member In Workspace
 If you have added Service Principal as `member` in workspace and also allowed below permissions

   - Allow service principal to use read-only PowerBI Admin APIs
   - Enhance admin APIs responses with detailed metadata
+  - Enhance admin APIs responses with DAX and mashup expressions

 PowerBI Source would be able to ingest below listed metadata of that particular workspace